 The season that almost wasn’t more than made up for the pandemic disruption.
 The playoff ‘play-in’ games, to the multiple game 7s, we’ve been gifted an off-season, overtime treat.

-There are several individuals in the league that deserve an award.
+In this Award tour we aim to recognize the several categories and individuals in the league that deserve the accolades.
 From first year heroes, and perennial TAPS performers (see Elite 16 articles), to coaches and front office leadership.
 This is about recognizing the standouts of the year.
 Here is The Beat Sports Report 2020 NBA Award Tour.

 Coach of the Year

 The first award is Coach of the Year.
 It is given to the general that leads a team to a winning percentage, without a spectacular squad, or superstar to lean on.
 Among the top coaches with these traits in mind lead the Oklahoma City and the Indiana Pacers.
 It is easy to focus on what Billy Donovan and OKC did during the regular season with a 44-28 record.
 Thy almost got past the Houston Rockets. even after Russell Westbrook returned in the second round.
 A season after losing a solid offense/defense small forward, Paul George and guard Russell Westbrook, the team was able to rally around the veteran Chris Paul.